blockonomics/wallet_service/readme.md

 #### GET /api/history?limit=1

-Return the history of sends that happened
+Return the history of completed sends

 **Response:**
-Array of (timestamp, sr_id, status) dicts sorted in descending order of timestamp.
+Array of (tx_timestamp, sr_id, tx_id) dicts sorted in descending order of tx_timestamp.
 Status can be *queued* or *sent*

+#### GET /api/queue

+Return the current status of send queue

+**Response:**
+{sr_ids: list of queued send requests, send_amount: total btc amount scheduled to be sent, fee: total btc estimated required for send, fa_ratio: current fee to amount ratio, fa_ratio_limit: fa_ratio must be below this for send to complete}

 ### API Config